aadmiqbal/pwnie-island-dll/README.md

 - **Get money hack (get money {int}):** Gives the player the integer quanity of pwncoins specified
 - **Jump Time hack (set jumpTime {float}):** You can update your jump hold time which will enable you to jump for longer
 - **Coordinate Control hack (coordControl):** can toggle on or off with "coordControl" command to enable holding keyboard keys to change coordinates directly: increase x (T), decrease x (F), increase y (Y), decrease y (G), increase z (U), decrease z (H).
 Makes traversal and flying around faster.
-- **Quest Hack:** transport to the house quest, bear quest, and fort blox quest by pressing the H, B, and F keys, respectively